samplchallenges/SAMPL-league/attic/adv-rdkit-eg/README.md

 # Description
+* This container takes a ligand SMILES string and receptor, uses `rdkit` to add 3D coordinates, then uses AutoDock Vina to dock the ligand into the specified binding site.
-Details how to setup, build and use Autodock Vina docker container.
+* This `README.md` details how to setup, build and run the Autodock Vina docker container.

 # Setup:
 1. `mkdir SAMPL-league/attic/adv-rdkit-base/dependencies`